 He asked her again if she would become his wife.
 With a smile she said “no.” Kring pulled out a revolver he had purchased earlier in the day and shot her twice.
 He then pointed the gun at his own heart and tried to fire, but the gun did not go off.

-Kring went to the police station and turned himself in.
+Kring then went to the police station and turned himself in.

 At first Kring wanted to plead guilty and denounce Jake Broemser from the scaffold, but his attorneys convinced him to plead not guilty by reason of insanity.
 A doctor from Illinois testified that Kring had shown “symptoms of epilepsy and catalepsy,” several witnesses testified that Kring acted oddly at times and that his father was eccentric with a violent temper, and that his half-sister “was either an imbecile or subject to melancholia.”

 The jury did not buy it.
 They deliberated for 16 hours then, on December 25, 1875 Kring was found guilty of first degree murder and sentenced to hang.
-The verdict was appealed on the grounds that appearing in handcuffs had unduly prejudiced the jury against Kring.
+Kring's attorneys appealed on the grounds that appearing in handcuffs had unduly prejudiced the jury against Kring.
 The Supreme Court of Missouri granted him a new trial.

 In the second trial, beginning May 20, 1878, a juryman became ill and no conclusion was reached.
 The third trial, beginning January 29, 1879 ended in a hung jury.